mtttech/authenticity/README.md

-# AUTHENTICITY FITNESS
+# AUTHENTICITY

+**Authenticity**, formerly called "Authenticity Fitness" is a fitness application written in Python.

-> ### Authencity
+> ### Authenticity
 > - the quality of being authentic.

 > ### Fitness
 > - the condition of being physically fit and healthy.

-I am writing an application for tracking my workouts.
-The code here is currently a mock application and thus a far from a finished product.
+**DISCLAIMER:** This codebase is currently a mock writeup.
+Thus, its far from a finished product.

-I want to make it a fully graphical application but its currently written as a generic command line application.
-Mostly working out the behind-the-scenes functionality at present.

 ## Dependencies